tonioriol/dotfiles/README.md

 **macOS defaults:** `./.macos` - Configure sensible macOS system settings

 **Homebrew packages:** `./brew.sh` - Install GUI apps and macOS-specific tools
-  - **devbox**: Development environment manager powered by Nix (see `.devbox-global.json`)
+  - **devbox**: Development environment manager powered by Nix (see `devbox.json`)
-    - The bootstrap script automatically copies `.devbox-global.json` to your home directory
+    - The bootstrap script automatically copies `devbox.json` to `~/.local/share/devbox/global/default/`
-    - Global packages are installed automatically during setup
+    - Global packages are loaded automatically via shell integration
     - Use `devbox global add <package>` to add more tools
   - **direnv**: Environment switcher that loads `.envrc` files per directory
     - The bootstrap script automatically approves the `~/.envrc` configuration file
     - Edit `.envrc` to set environment variables that load automatically when you cd into directories

-**Customize tools:** Edit `.devbox-global.json` to add/remove development tools.
+**Customize tools:** Edit `devbox.json` in the repo to add/remove development tools, then run `bootstrap.sh` to sync.
 Search for packages at [search.nixos.org](https://search.nixos.org/packages).

+**Devbox Workflow:**
+  - Configuration is stored in the repo as `devbox.json` (easy to edit and version control)
+  - `bootstrap.sh` copies it to the correct location: `~/.local/share/devbox/global/default/devbox.json`
+  - Shell integration in `.zshrc` automatically loads packages via `eval "$(devbox global shellenv)"`
+  - To sync across machines: commit changes to `devbox.json` and run `bootstrap.sh` on other machines
+  - **Do NOT use** `devbox global push/pull` - those are for remote repositories, not local configs

 ## Hybrid Architecture: devbox + Homebrew